 When focusing on self-care and implementing natural health products, the first thing to evaluate is core health.
 You cannot build a house without a strong foundation, and you can’t expect to combat stress, sleep soundly, or beat sadness without all the basics covered.

 5 ingredients to support a

 1. Vitamin D

-Especially for those living in the north, this vital vitamin is often at suboptimal levels.
+Especially for those living in Canada, this vital vitamin is often at suboptimal levels.
 Vitamin D is crucial to support immune health, mood, and bone health.

 3. Omega-3 fatty acids